mongodb/specifications/source/crud/bulk-write.md

      * Indicates whether this write result was acknowledged.
 If not, then all other members of this
      * result will be undefined.
      *
      * NOT REQUIRED TO IMPLEMENT.
-See [here](../crud/crud.md#write-results) for more guidance on
+See the CRUD specification for more guidance on modeling
-     * modeling unacknowledged results.
+     * unacknowledged results.
      */
     acknowledged: Boolean;